 Like the other two indoor water parks on this list of best water parks in Minnesota, the Rapid River Lodge Water Park is attached to a resort, so you can stay where you play.

-4. Venetian Waterpark
+4. Venetian Waterpark at the Holiday Inn

 If you book a room or suite at Osseo’s Holiday Inn, you’re going to be pleasantly surprised that the hotel has its own indoor water park called the Venetian Indoor Water Park.
 Styled to look like beautiful Venice, Italy, this 25,000 square-foot park has tall buildings that are framed by beautiful pools that are crystal clear.